cyberrangecz/backend-training/README.md

     - GUEST
 ```

-### 2. Properties file
+## 2. Create a property file with necessary configuration details

-After step 1 you have to create properties file according to format below and save it.
+After step 1 you have to create properties file according to the format below and save it.
 ```properties

 # Environment DEV or PROD